Tagging, Transportation & Registration

 Prior to presenting a bear, deer, moose, or wild turkey for registration, a person may not possess or leave that animal in the field or forest unless they have securely attached a plainly visible tag to the animal with their name, address, and license number on the tag.

 You can make your own tag to attach to the animal which must include your name, address, and license number or you can download the Transportation Tags (PDF).

-A person may not transport a harvested wild animal or wild bird unless that animal or bird is lawfully possessed by the person.
-Once the animal or bird has been registered, it may be transported by another person.
-A person may not present for registration or allow to be registered in that person’s name, a bear, deer, moose, or wild turkey that the person did not lawfully kill.
+A person may not transport a harvested wild animal or bird that they do not lawfully possess, nor may they present for registration, or allow to be registered in their name, any bear, deer, moose, or wild turkey that they did not lawfully kill.

-Prior to registration, a person may not transport a harvested bear, deer, moose, or wild turkey unless that animal is open to view.
-For purposes of this section, “open to view” means the animal is not concealed and can be readily observed in whole or in part from outside of the vehicle or trailer being used to transport the animal.
+Prior to registration, any harvested bear, deer, moose, or wild turkey in transit must be open to view, meaning that the animal is not concealed and can be readily observed in whole or in part from outside of the vehicle or trailer transporting it.

 A person who kills a bear, deer, moose, or wild turkey must:

 - Remain with the animal until it is registered, (with some exceptions – see Time Limits for Registering section).

 - Present the animal for registration in that person’s name at the first open registration station for that animal on their route

 - Leave the registration seal attached until the animal is processed and packaged for consumption.